-The following is a summary of information contained in the Fish Biological Evaluation in the Appendix.
 The Slinky Project area is located within the Oak Grove Fork and the Upper Clackamas River watersheds.
 The river corridors along portions of both of these watersheds are designated Tier I watersheds under the Northwest Forest Plan because they contain crucial refugia for at-risk fish species.
 The Slinky Project is located outside of these Tier I corridors.
-The majority of the project, approximately 156 acres, is located within the Harriet Lake and Kink Creek subwatersheds of the Oak Grove Fork.
-Approximately 28 acres lie within the Austin subwatershed of the Upper Clackamas River.
-Preliminary Riparian Reserve mapping shown on corporate geographic information system (GIS) maps was found to be inaccurate in the Slinky area.
-Based on field inspections, the actual locations of streams were remapped and Riparian Reserve boundaries have been refined according to the recommendations in the Watershed Analyses.
-A new map of accurate streams and Riparian Reserve boundaries in the Slinky area is attached to the Biological Evaluation.
-None of the Slinky units are in Riparian Reserves.
+The majority of the project, approximately 160 acres, is located within the Harriet Lake and Kink Creek subwatersheds of the Oak Grove Fork.
+Approximately 25 acres lie within the Austin subwatershed of the Upper Clackamas River.

 The environmental baseline for temperature is properly functioning in Kink Creek, with a sampled range of 48 to 50 degrees Fahrenheit.
 The baseline for sediment is not properly functioning for Kink Creek due to erosion from a road and rock quarries in close proximity to the stream.
 The road (5730.120) and the quarries (Kink and K2) are scheduled for decommissioning and restoration as soon as funding can be acquired.
-The project is not near any Clean Water Act 303(d) listed water bodies.
+The project is not near any 303(d) listed water bodies.

 Fish bearing streams associated with the Slinky project within the Oak Grove Fork watershed include Kink Creek, Kelly Creek, and several unnamed first and 2nd order tributaries to the Oak Grove Fork.
 These streams flow into the Oak Grove Fork at Lake Harriet approximately 0.4 miles upstream of the Lake Harriet Dam.
 All of the tributaries are intermittent in sections but do provide habitat for resident cutthroat trout.
 The streams associated with the Slinky project within the Austin subwatershed are all non-fish bearing, first and second order tributaries to the Upper Clackamas River.
-The adjacent Clackamas River is a State Scenic Waterway and a Recreational segment under the Wild and Scenic

-Rivers Act.
-The nearest portion of the proposed action is 1.7 miles from the Clackamas River
+The adjacent Clackamas River is a State Scenic Waterway and a Recreational segment under the Wild and Scenic Rivers Act.
+The nearest portion of the proposed action is 1.7 miles from the Clackamas River.